-Types of Aluminum Finishes Offered at AMSpec
+Types of Aluminum Finishes: Guide of 5 Surface Treatments Offered at AMSpec

 Surface finishing is an essential part of aluminum alloy manufacturing—whether to improve corrosion resistance, refine appearance, or enhance surface performance for downstream processing.
+Choosing the right option from the many types of aluminum finishes available is key to ensuring your product not only looks great but also performs flawlessly for its entire lifespan.

 At AMSpec, we offer a focused range of aluminum surface treatments tailored to the demands of high-performance industries including aerospace, mobility, and precision mechanical parts.

 Our in-house and partner-supported surface finishing capabilities include sandblasting, anodizing, powder coating, labeling, and laser marking, each selected for its specific functional and visual advantages.
+Let’s dive into the different types of aluminum finishes we offer to help you make the best choice for your project.

 1. Sandblasting (Bead Blasting / Shot Blasting)